litestar-org/litestar/docs/migration/fastapi.rst

 While FastAPI includes a mechanism to override dependencies on an existing application object, Litestar promotes architectural solutions to the issue this is aimed to solve.
-Therefore, overriding dependencies in Litestar is strictly supported at definition time, i.e. when you’re defining handlers, controllers, routers and applications.
+Therefore, overriding dependencies in Litestar is strictly supported at definition time, i.e. when you’re defining handlers, controllers, routers, and applications.
 Dependency overrides are fundamentally the same idea as mocking and should be approached with the same caution and used sparingly instead of being the default.